 What Causes Missed Period (Amenorrhea) In Teens And When To Seek Help?

-Amenorrhea in teens can be due to various reasons ranging from lifestyle factors, hormonal issues, and congenital anatomical disabilitiesiXConditions present from birth and could be hereditary or due to infection or injury to the fetus .
-This is missed periods for more than three months or a complete absence of menstruation.
+Amenorrhea in teens can be due to various reasons, ranging from lifestyle factors to hormonal issues and congenital anatomical disabilitiesiConditions present from birth and could be hereditary or due to infection or injury to the fetus .
+Amenorrhea refers to missed periods for more than three months or a complete absence of menstruation.
 The first menstruation (menarche) usually occurs around 12-13 years of age, and nearly 98% of girls experience puberty and menarche by the age of 15 (1).
 It is recommended to seek medical care if your girl’s menstruation has not begun by this age or has missed periods for more than three months.
 Doctors may recommend pharmacological or non-pharmacological interventions for amenorrhea based on diagnostic tests and pelvic ultrasound findings.

-Read on to know the causes, signs, complications, and amenorrhea treatments for missed periods in teens.
+Read on to learn the causes, signs, complications, and treatments for missed periods in teens.

 In This Article